 Academic English Grammar and Writing for Multilingual Learners of English

 A non-credit twelve-week course on academic grammar, critical thinking, and essay writing.
-Classes are held twice per week for 1.5 hours/ Offered 2-3 times per year in collaboration with the Center for English Language Learning, Teaching, and Research (CELLTR).
+Classes are held twice per week for 2 hours each.
+Offered 2-3 times per year.
 Open to undergraduate only.

 This seminar-style workshop series provides the rules, learning strategies, and contextualized practice in the stress, rhythm, and melody of English words, phrases, and discourse.
 Students will also learn how a Canadian accent differs from American, British, and Australian varieties of English by analyzing popular TV shows.
 Offered 1-2 times per year.
 Open to both undergraduate and graduate students.

 The Plurilingual Café is a weekly workshop facilitated by volunteer peer educators.
 The goals are to recognize and celebrate the rich plurality of EAL students everyday language practices and interactions.
 Tasks are designed to support student learning by fostering intercultural awareness among the participants, offering opportunities to learn more about each other’s languages and cultures, and by creating spaces for the use of languages other than English as tools for learning.
 This workshop is open to all SFU students, both undergraduate and graduate.
 Interested faculty, including visiting professors, are also most welcome.

 Improve your English conversation skills in a casual group setting.
 Develop fluency, expand your vocabulary, and share cultural perspectives.
 This workshop is open to all SFU students, both undergraduate and graduate.
 Interested faculty, including visiting professors, are also most welcome.
 Register online or drop in.

 Learn how to improve the clarity, logic, and flow of your writing.

 Learn how speaking in message units can add weight and authority to your class presentations.